Sun: Photosphere

-The Sun's atmosphere is composed of four parts: the photosphere (visible under normal conditions), the chromosphere, the transition region, the corona and the heliosphere.
-During a total solar eclipse, the photosphere is blocked, making the corona visible.

-The coolest layer of the Sun is a temperature minimum region extending to about 500 km above the photosphere, and has a temperature of about 4100 K. This part of the Sun is cool enough to allow the existence of simple molecules such as carbon monoxide and water, which can be detected via their absorption spectra.
+The coolest layer of the Sun is a temperature minimum region extending to about 500 km above the photosphere, and has a temperature of about 4100 K. This part of the Sun is cool enough to allow for the existence of simple molecules such as carbon monoxide and water.

-The chromosphere, transition region, and corona are much hotter than the surface of the Sun.
-The reason is not well understood, but evidence suggests that Alfvén waves may have enough energy to heat the corona.
+Chromosphere

 Above the temperature minimum layer is a layer about 2000 km thick, dominated by a spectrum of emission and absorption lines.
-It is called the chromosphere from the Greek root chroma, meaning color, because the chromosphere is visible as a colored flash at the beginning and end of total solar eclipses.
+It is called the chromosphere from the Greek root chroma, meaning colour, because the chromosphere is visible as a coloured flash at the beginning and end of total solar eclipses.
 The temperature of the chromosphere increases gradually with altitude, ranging up to around 20000 K near the top.
-In the upper part of the chromosphere helium becomes partially ionized.
+In the upper part of the chromosphere helium becomes partially ionised.

-Above the chromosphere, in a thin (about 200 km) transition region, the temperature rises rapidly from around 20000 K in the upper chromosphere to coronal temperatures closer to 1000000 K. The temperature increase is facilitated by the full ionization of helium in the transition region, which significantly reduces radiative cooling of the plasma.
-The transition region does not occur at a well-defined altitude.
-Rather, it forms a kind of nimbus around chromospheric features such as spicules and filaments, and is in constant, chaotic motion.
-The transition region is not easily visible from Earth's surface, but is readily observable from space by instruments sensitive to the extreme ultraviolet portion of the spectrum.
+The chromosphere and overlying corona are separated by a thin (about 200 km) transition region where the temperature rises rapidly from around 20000 K in the upper chromosphere to coronal temperatures closer to 1000000 K. The temperature increase is facilitated by the full ionisation of helium in the transition region, which significantly reduces radiative cooling of the plasma.
+The transition region does not occur at a well-defined altitude, but forms a kind of nimbus around chromospheric features such as spicules and filaments, and is in constant, chaotic motion.
+The transition region is not easily visible from Earth's surface, but is readily observable from space by instruments sensitive to extreme ultraviolet.

+Corona

 The corona is the next layer of the Sun.
 The low corona, near the surface of the Sun, has a particle density around 1015 m−3 to 1016 m−3.
 The average temperature of the corona and solar wind is about 1,000,000–2,000,000 K; however, in the hottest regions it is 8,000,000–20,000,000 K. Although no complete theory yet exists to account for the temperature of the corona, at least some of its heat is known to be from magnetic reconnection.

-The corona is the extended atmosphere of the Sun, which has a volume much larger than the volume enclosed by the Sun's photosphere.
-A flow of plasma outward from the Sun into interplanetary space is the solar wind.
+The outer boundary of the corona is located where the radially increasing, large-scale solar wind speed is equal to the radially decreasing Alfvén wave phase speed.
+This defines a closed, nonspherical surface, referred to as the Alfvén critical surface, below which coronal flows are sub-Alfvénic and above which the solar wind is super-Alfvénic.
+The height at which this transition occurs varies across space and with solar activity, reaching its lowest near solar minimum and its highest near solar maximum.
+In April 2021 the surface was crossed for the first time at heliocentric distances ranging from 16 to 20 solar radii by the Parker Solar Probe.
+Predictions of its full possible extent have placed its full range within 8 to 30 solar radii.